tinyprinter/tinyprinter.club/content/_index.md

  - `docker-compose exec sirius bash`
  - `./manage.py fake printer`

-If you run into any errors, take a look at the [troubleshooting steps](sirius-server-troubleshoot) for the Sirius server.
+If you run into any errors, take a look at the [troubleshooting steps](sirius-server-troubleshoot) for the `sirius` server.

 Save the generated printer file, which looks something like this: